-GENERAL IC OPERATION
+GENERAL I2C OPERATION

-The IC bus employs two signals; SDA (data) and SCL (clock), to communicate between integrated circuits in a system.
+The I2C bus employs two signals; SDA (data) and SCL (clock), to communicate between integrated circuits in a system.
 Data is transferred on the bus serially, one bit at a time.
 The address and data are transferred in byte (8-bit) format with the most-significant bit (MSB) transferred first.
 In addition, each byte transferred on the bus is acknowledged by the receiving device with an acknowledge bit.
 Each transfer operation begins with the master device driving a start condition on the bus and ends with the master device driving a stop condition on the bus.
 The bus uses transitions on the data terminal (SDA) while the clock is high to indicate start and stop conditions.
 A high-to-low transition on SDA indicates a start and a low-to-high transition indicates a stop.
 Normal data-bit transitions must occur within the low time of the clock period.
 These conditions are shown in Figure 5.
 The master generates the 7-bit slave address and the read/write (R/W) bit to open communication with another device and then wait for an acknowledge condition.
-The TPA5050 holds SDA low during acknowledge clock period to indicate an acknowledgement.
+The TPA5051 holds SDA low during acknowledge clock period to indicate an acknowledgement.
 When this occurs, the master transmits the next byte of the sequence.
 Each device is addressed by a unique 7-bit slave address plus R/W bit (1 byte).
 All compatible devices share the same signals via a bidirectional bus using a wired-AND connection.

 An external pull-up resistor must be used for the SDA and SCL signals to set the HIGH level for the bus.
-When the bus level is 5 V, pull-up resistors between 1 k $\Omega$ and 2 k $\Omega$ in value must be used.
+When the bus level is 5 V, pull-up resistors between 1 k Ω and 2 k Ω in value must be used.
+For a bus level of 3.3 V, higher resistor values, such as 10 k Ω , may be used.

 Figure 5.
-Typical IC Sequence
+Typical I2C Sequence